-The Title IX/504 Coordinator wants individuals to be aware of what to do following an experience of sexual assault, intimate partner violence (i.e. dating and domestic violence), and stalking including how to contact law enforcement in an emergency, how to access medical care, and how to preserve evidence.
-Individuals are encouraged to talk about what occurred with someone who is in a position to provide immediate support and who can assist the individual in identifying resources, options, and to whom to report what occurred so that the Title IX/504 Coordinator can respond appropriately.
+The College wants individuals to be aware of what to do following an experience of sexual assault, intimate partner violence (i.e. dating and domestic violence), stalking, sexual, gender-based, or discriminatory harassment, and hate crimes including how to contact law enforcement in an emergency, how to access medical care, and how to preserve evidence.
+Individuals are encouraged to talk about what occurred with someone who is in a position to provide immediate support and who can assist the individual in identifying resources, options, and to whom to report what occurred so that the Assistant Vice President for Equity, Diversity and Inclusion can respond appropriately.
 The College has resources that are either confidential or private where individuals can seek support and discuss options.

+In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
 Confidential resources are those individuals who will not report any information to others without a release of information and provide support as well as an overview of options, resources, and referrals.
-Confidential resources will have to report if the person is a risk to themselves or others, or if the event that abuse to minors is being disclosed.
+Confidential resources will have to report if the person is a risk to themselves or others, or in the event that abuse to minors is being disclosed.
 On-campus confidential resources include the Dyson Wellness Center advocate, counselors, and medical staff.
 Off-campus confidential resources include advocacy agencies, mental health care providers, health care providers, and emergency room staff.

-Those offices that are considered to be private such as the Center for Student Success, Dean of Students, Campus Safety, and Residence Life will only share an individual's information to the extent necessary to report to the Title IX/504 Coordinator and provide a coordinated response to their concerns.
+Those offices that are considered to be private such as the Center for Student Success, Dean of Students, Campus Safety, Residence Life, and Office of Multicultural Affairs will only share an individual's information to the extent necessary to report to the Assistant Vice President for Equity, Diversity and Inclusion and the Bias Incident Response Team, and to provide a coordinated response to their concerns.